symbeon/seve-framework/docs/artigos/SEVE_FRAMEWORK_EMPATHY_COMPUTING_PAPER.md

 ## Abstract

 Empathy is often cited as a missing dimension in artificial intelligence.
 As AI systems increasingly interact with humans across cultures, languages, and emotional contexts, the ability to understand and respond empathetically becomes critical for trust, inclusion, and ethical alignment.
 This paper introduces the Universal Empathy Engine (UEE), a core component of the SEVE Framework designed to capture emotional signals, interpret cultural norms, and generate context-aware responses consistent with ethical and legal requirements.
 We describe the multimodal architecture (text, speech, vision), the integration with cultural ontologies, and dynamic empathy templates aligned with SiD ELSI layers.
-Evaluation across eight domains (healthcare, education, smart city, business, retail, finance, manufacturing, gaming) demonstrates improved user satisfaction, lower conflict escalation, and increased compliance with cultural protocols.
+Evaluation across eleven domains (healthcare, education, smart city, business, retail, finance, manufacturing, gaming, mobility, scientific research, legal) demonstrates improved user satisfaction, lower conflict escalation, and increased compliance with cultural protocols.
 Case studies reveal how UEE mitigates cultural bias, supports sensitive scenarios (mental health triage, educational support, customer care), and interfaces with SEVE-Ethics for holistic decision-making.

 **Keywords**: Empathy Computing, Cultural Adaptation, Multimodal AI, Ethical AI, Emotional Intelligence, SiD ELSI, SEVE Framework